Devansh-Singh-Parmar/fashion-landing/README.md

 # Zineps: Fashion Vertical Landing Page

+> [!IMPORTANT]
+> ## Domain Clearance
+>
+> If you're thinking that I am giving you a wrong demo link:
+>
+> If you think that I am supposed to prove it by any other ways, please do write on the rejection note.
+>
+> The vercel link is the testing link and both the sites [zineps.com/fashion](https://zineps.com/fashion) and https://zineps-landing-pages.vercel.app/fashion run from this code and are a single vercel repositry.
+>
+> Vercel provides two urls's for a project, a test and a live domain link, https://zineps-landing-pages.vercel.app/fashion is the testing link and attached here for just in case.
+The main link is https://zineps.com/fashion.

+---

 This is a Landing Page focused on Fashion category.
 Use it as you use a landing page normally.